embeddedkafka/embedded-kafka/README.md

 ### How to use

 * In your `build.sbt` file add the following resolver: `resolvers += "confluent" at "https://packages.confluent.io/maven/"`
-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-schema-registry" % "2.0.0" % "test"`
+* In your `build.sbt` file add the following dependency: `"io.github.embeddedkafka" %% "embeddedkafka-confluent" % "2.0.1" % "test"`
 * Have your test extend the `EmbeddedKafkaWithSchemaRegistry` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.
 * Provide an implicit `EmbeddedKafkaConfigWithSchemaRegistryImpl`.